Cornelius Estate Planning Lawyer

 • Make sure all the important aspects of your affairs are covered in the plan

-• Ensure the estate plan and all relevant documents comply with legal requirements
+• Double-checks the estate plan and all relevant documents comply with legal requirements

 • Create a healthcare power of attorney authorizing someone to make medical decisions on your behalf